visgl/deck.gl/docs/upgrade-guide.md

 #### Breaking changes

-- `TextLayer`'s `maxWidth` is now relative to the font size.
+- `TextLayer`'s `maxWidth` is now relative to the text size.
 This change aims to make this prop more intuitive to use.
-If you have been using this prop in previous versions, divide its value by `64` (or `fontSettings.fontSize`).
+If you have been using this prop in previous versions, divide its value by `64` (or `fontSettings.fontSize` if it's set manually).

 ## Upgrading from deck.gl v8.7 to v8.8